HEAR OUR STORY

 The broad acceptance and knowledge of permaculture as a study, practice and lifestyle came to Ghana officially through Ghana Permaculture Institute (GPI).
 It began in 2004 when GPI was a network (GPN) established to connect and work with rural dwellers, low-income and small-scale farmers in Ghana.

-where permaculture activities and practices could be implemented and showcased to students, farmers and other people in the community.
-The development of the demonstration and education centre has allowed individuals to gain practical knowledge and experience, going beyond the usual, theoretical methods of teaching.
+As the work progressed, GPI recognised the need to create a space where permaculture activities and practices could be implemented and showcase to students, farmers and other people in the community.
+The development of the demonstration and education centre has allowed individuals to gain practical knowledge and experience, going beyond the usual, in theoretical methods of teaching.
 This has proven effective in sharing essential permaculture practices to all, including the non-literate.

 In 2010 the demonstration site, located in Tanoboase, was founded by Dr Paul Yeboah.